fuzziebrain/vagrant-orclapex-centos-7.0/README.md

 ### TODOs
 - [ ] Comprehensive documentation
 - [ ] Consolidate configuration parameters into a single YAML file
-- [+] Directory for static web resources stored in Vagrant sync folders that is exposed through the Apache 2 server
+- [x] Directory for static web resources stored in Vagrant sync folders that is exposed through the Apache 2 server
 - [ ] firewalld configuration
 - [ ] Configure an ORDS administrator account
 - [ ] Enable SSL support